Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: METHODOLOGY

 \subsection{Battery Model}

-An empirical battery model is employed to describe the degradation characteristics, including both calendar and cycle aging.
-This model has been experimentally validated against real-world lithium-iron-phosphate batteries \cite{2018Schimpe} and has been widely applied in the literature \cite{2020_XinfanLin}.
-While the details of the model can be found in \cite{2018Schimpe}, we present the key equations here for calculating the battery degradation in the vehicle-home-grid control.
+An empirical battery model, experimentally validated on real-world lithium-iron-phosphate cells, is employed to describe both calendar and cycle aging.
+The complete model details and parameters are provided by \cite{2018Schimpe}, while we present only the key equations relevant to the vehicle-home-grid control.

 The calendar aging $BD_t^{cal}$ is a function of temperature $T$, SoC and time in hours, as computed by

 with $t$ being the cumulative time and $\Delta t$ the sample time, assumed to be one hour in this work. $K^{cal}_t(\cdot,\cdot)$ is a stress factor which depends on $T$ and SoC according to